Administration for Children and Families, HHS.

 (4) Contracts shall be made only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement.
 Consideration shall be given to such matters as contractor integrity, record of past performance, financial and technical resources or accessibility to other necessary resources.
 In certain circumstances, contracts with certain parties are restricted by agencies' implementation of E.O.s 12549 and 12689, “Debarment and Suspension.”
 (See 45 CFR part 76.)

 (5) Some form of cost or price analysis shall be made and documented in the procurement files in connection with every procurement action.
 Price analysis may be accomplished in various ways, including the comparison of price quotations submitted, market prices and similar indicia, together with discounts.
-Cost analysis is the review and evaluation of each element of cost to determine reasonableness, allocability and allowability.
+Cost analysis is the review and evaluation of each element of cost to Start Printed Page 12353determine reasonableness, allocability and allowability.

 (6) Procurement records and files for purchases in excess of the simplified acquisition threshold shall include the following at a minimum: